 Reducing possessions and commitments correlates to a reduction in distractions and therefore less physical – and mental – clutter.
 As you simplify your life and remove distractions, you create space to breathe and focus more carefully on what remains.

 In fact, the physical reduction of clutter in your home has been proven to boost concentration.
 Researchers at the Princeton University Neuroscience Institute studied the effects of clutter and published the results in the Journal of Neuroscience.
 They concluded that clearing clutter from your home and work environments increased the ability to focus and process information effectively.
-Their research also showed that an uncluttered space led to people feeling less irritable, more productive and distracted less often.
+Their research also showed that an uncluttered space led to people feeling less irritable, more productive and less distracted.

-Simplifying your life by focusing on one job at a time, rather than multitasking, can also boost concentration.
+Simplifying your life by focusing on one task at a time, rather than multitasking, can also boost concentration.
 Multitasking used to be championed as effective, but Psychology Today reports that in reality it can decrease productivity levels by up to 40 per cent.

 6. Living a simple life helps the environment